eliabieri/wg_display/project_report.md

 Continuous integration was implemented using GitHub Actions.
 There were the following requirements:

-- The tests should be run on every push to a feature branch.
+- The tests should be run on every push to a feature branch
-- The project should be built for all supported targets on every push to a feature branch.
+- The project should be built for all supported targets on every push to a feature branch
-- A new release should be created for every new version tag on the main branch.
+- A new release should be created for every new version tag on the main branch

 To achieve this, three separate workflows were created.